Joint Property in a Divorce

 Divorcing couples with young children can obtain – or ask the court to impose – a Mesher Order, also known as an ‘order for deferred sale’.
 This basically prevents the matrimonial home from being sold until a ‘trigger event’ such as children reaching the age of 18.

 A Martin Order is the same as a Mesher Order but designed for those without children.

 A consent order essentially provides legal standing to an agreement between a divorcing couple, providing them with a method of enforcing the agreement later down the line.

 This can be particularly useful in the scenario mentioned above relating to maintenance payments, where there isn’t a clean break.
 A consent order can also enforce a divorce settlement to prevent one party making financial claims on their former spouse at some point in the future.

-Clean break consent orders are vital in divorce, especially when property is involved.
+Clean break consent orders are vital in divorce proceedings, especially when there is property is involved.
 However, many divorcing couples are put off due to the prices high street solicitors charge.

 We offer a Managed Consent Order Service for just £299, saving you on average over £1,137, without compromising on the service you receive.

 You can include your decision in regards to property within your financial consent order and make it legally binding.

 Choosing this service will save you time & money with the right advice, the first time.

 No need to attend court or our offices